jesperancinha/note-manager-app/docs/good.story/good.story.chapter.3.md

 Arriving at Hong Kong International Airport was an amazing feeling for Lucy.
 A part of Lucy felt that she was just going places.
 Amazing.
 An assignment in an international city like Hong Kong.

+Upon arrival, Hong Kong international airport did not seem to be much different from other airports.
+Lucy simply waited a few minutes to get her luggage in the rotating belt.
+As Lucy was passing through customs, two officers noticed that she was walking alone with a big suitcase.
+Lucy was immediately called to the customs search room for a routine check:

+- Officer 1 - What is your name?
+- Lucy - My name is Lucy, and I'm here in HK for a business trip.
+- O1 - Mss Lucy, please let me be the one asking questions.
+Can I see your business card please?
+- L - You mean my ID card ?
+- O1 - That is also necessary.
+- L - Ok... this my ID card which you can see it says that I come from The Netherlands, and I don't have a business card.

+Officer 1 looks at Officer 2 and both of them begin to stare in suspicion to Lucy and her suitcase:

+- Officer 2 - I need to open you suitcase
+- L - Got right ahead
+- O1 - Mss Lucy, do you have any kind of official documents that corroborate the fact that you are in HK for business ?

+Lucy's blood pressure instantly dropped.
+Lucy didn't print any official documents regarding the trip.
+Actually Red Portal Enterprises didn't gave her any indication or any official document to use in this circumstance.
+It seemed as if customs was very strict and Lucy didn't had enough to back her story.
+As the officers continued searching in her briefcase, opening bottles and checking the contents of everything she brought, Lucy reminded herself to check her email but first to give a call to Toos Boos.

+- Lucy - Sir, I think if I call my manager, he'd be able to explain to you better than I...
+- O1 - Sorry to interrupt you Mss Lucy, but whoever you call now, I also need documents to be able to assess the purpose of your visit.
+However, while we search your briefcase, you may call him if you think that might help you.
+- L - Thank you!

+As Lucy kept calling Toos Boos, he didn't pick up the phone.
+He didn't even have a voice mail.
+As the offices in Amsterdam were closed, Lucy realised that she was alone right now.
+There was no welcome committee, no calls to check if the trip went well, nothing.
+And the officers needed to assess Lucy's purpose of her visit:

+- Lucy - My manager is not picking up the call, would it be enough if I show you the HR email from my company with all the details and goals of this trip?
+- O2 - I'll check with my supervisor.
+One moment.

+It was another tense moment.
+Lucy had to wait

+- Supervisor - Hello Mrs Lucy.
+I believe you wanted to show me an email?
+- Lucy - Yes, here it is.
+This is the description of the trip and the purpose of it.
+- S - Higher Grounds Banking huh?
+Very nice, I actually know them and I have also seen colleagues of yours coming here through customs.
+- L - Really?
+- S - Yes, your company is very clumsy and I understand your situation...
+And you are lucky that I do so.
+- L - What do you mean ?
+- S - Mrs. Lucy, when people come to Hong Kong, especially in international flights they need to provide a clear justification for their stay and especially if they are travelling alone as you do.
+Your company didn't tell you this?
+- L - Nobody briefed me about this.
+I've travelled before to other places in the world and I honestly speaking did not expected this and I'm sorry about it.
+- S - It's not a problem.
+You can go.
+I can see my colleagues just finished inspection your suitcase.
+I also see your email and I see that you are on an assignment to Higher Grounds Banking via Red Portal Enterprises, but please tell your company that this is being noted and that there may come a point where we will not allow entry under these circumstances.
+- L - I will Sir, thank you.
+- S - Welcome to Hong Kong and I wish you a pleasant stay and success with your project.

 ...

 [to be continued...]